Search here...

 The vineyard produces only a small selection of wine and no sparkling wine.
 Aperitivo is fairly expensive if you don’t take advantage of the wine as it’s a set price of €30 per person.
 You get also get some nibbles such as olives, taralli and small dishes from the chef.

 When we returned for dinner, it was absolutely magical!
 The setting is just unbelievably beautiful and the food was delicious.
 In fact we had the best pasta of our trip at Coste Ghirlanda.
+We loved it so much, we booked it again on our second visit to Pantelleria.

 The restaurant at Coste Ghirlanda in Pantelleria

-Hire a boat
+Hire a boat or go on a boat trip

 The best way to see an island is by boat!
 We hired a boat one day and went all around the island, stopping to swim along the way.
 The great thing about having a boat is that you get to swim in places that are only accessible by boat.